MathrimC/TwitchNode/README.md

 1) Register a new application in the [Twitch Dev Console](https://dev.twitch.tv/console).
 If you want to use the TwitchNode auth scene, make sure you set the OAuth Redirect URL to https://redirectmeto.com/http://localhost:7345
 2) Run the auth window scene (`addons/twitch_node/auth_window/twitch_auth_window.tscn`)
 ![twitch_auth_window](./documentation/auth_window.png)
-3) Copy the client id of your application to the `Application Client ID` field
+3) Copy the client id of your application from the Twitch Dev Console to the `Application Client ID` field
 4) Make sure you have a browser session open logged into your channel account and click the `Create New Token` button next to `Channel access token`.
 A browser tab will open, showing you info about the scope of the token.
 Click `Authorize`.
 5) Make sure you have a browser session open logged into the bot account and click the `Create New Token` button next to `Bot account access token`.
 A browser tab will open, showing you info about the scope of the token.
 Click `Authorize`.

-The tokens are automatically picked up by godot and saved in an encrypted file in the user directory of the project, they will automatically be retrieved when a TwitchNode is initialized.
+The tokens are automatically picked up by the addon and saved in an encrypted file called twitch_credentials in the user directory of the project, they will automatically be retrieved when a TwitchNode is initialized.
 You can reuse (parts of) the auth window in your own programs to allow users to easily generate access tokens.
 You can now start using the Twitch API services by adding a TwitchNode node to your scene and calling the connect_to_channel function.

-Alternatively, instead of using the auth window scene, you can call the set_credentials functions of TwitchNode to set the client id and channel and user access tokens.
+Alternatively, instead of using the auth window scene, you can call the set_credentials functions of TwitchNode to set the client id, and the channel and user access tokens.
 If the store parameter is set to true, it will save the credentials in an encrypted file in the project user directory and the credentials will automatically be retrieved on future executions.

 Access tokens expire after around 50 days, so you'll have to create new tokens after that.